How To Grow A Thick Full Beard

 A lot of men grow out their beard without the use of beard oil, but during the itchy phase, it helps to have it.
 So what does beard oil actually do?
 Beard oil conditions the hair and softens the skin underneath it.

 When you apply beard oil, you want to work it down to the skin to get the most benefits.
 This will help your hair grow in straighter and keep the skin underneath healthy.
 I often gave my beard a light massage as I worked in the oil to help stimulate blood flow to the follicles.
-I've been using this beard oil from Noble Body.
+I've been using this beard oil from Jack Black.
 It's a natural product and it doesn't feel overly oily.

 3. Try Minoxidil for Patchy Areas

 Minoxidil, commonly referred to by the brand name Rogaine, is a liquid substance used to stimulate hair growth.
 It's intended to stop or reverse hair loss on the top of the head.
 There are plenty of men who have used minoxidil to stimulate beard growth with good results.
+You can also add in something like this hair density serum that promotes thickening and blood flow.

 While growing out my beard, I used minoxidil nightly to try and get thicker coverage.
 It takes about 2-3 months at the very least to see any results but if you’re concerned with your patchy facial hair, it's a good option.